MicrosoftDocs/cpp-docs/docs/standard-library/tai-clock-class.md

 ## <a name="now"></a> now

-Static method that returns the current UTC time, accounting for leap seconds.
+Static method that returns the current TAI time.

 ```cpp
 static time_point now() noexcept;